mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # Running it in continuous integration

 At the end of part one, I created a Docker container that allowed the library to run on any system.
-The place I wanted to run it most was in continuous integration.
+The next step was to run the library in continuous integration.

-Continuous integration is a controlled environment that tests source code on each change.
-At the end of part one, I created a Docker container.
-If it can run anywhere, it should run in a continuous integration system, so I decided to do just that.

 {% include image.html file="travis-ci-logo.png" class="align-right" alt="Travis CI logo" max_width="300px" link_url="https://travis-ci.org/" %}

+Continuous integration is a controlled environment that tests software on each change to the code.
 My preferred continuous integration solution is [Travis](https://travis-ci.org).
 Their configuration files are intuitive, and they offer unlimited free builds for open-source projects.

-To get Travis to start building, I just added my fork of ingredient-phrase-tagger to Travis:
+To get Travis to start building, I added [my fork of ingredient-phrase-tagger](https://github.com/mtlynch/ingredient-phrase-tagger) to Travis:

-{% include image.html file="enable-travis.png" class="img-border" alt="Screensthot of enabling Travis" fig_caption="Enabling Travis builds for ingredient-phrase-tagger library" max_width="677px" %}
+{% include image.html file="enable-travis.png" class="img-border" alt="Screenshot of enabling Travis" fig_caption="Enabling Travis builds for ingredient-phrase-tagger library" max_width="677px" %}

-Then I added a file called `.travis.yml`, which Travis needs to understand how to build the library:
+Then I added a file called `.travis.yml`, which tells Travis how to build the library:

 {% include files.html title="travis.yml" language="yml" %}